Parent page: Schematic Objects

 The following methods of non-graphical editing are available:

-This method of editing uses the Graphic dialog to modify the properties of an image object.
+This method of editing uses the associated Properties panel mode to modify the properties of an image object.

 The majority of supported image formats - including bmp, png, jpg, and tiff - are Raster-based.
-Simply put, they are created (or composed) graphically, of a fixed series of dots.
-And while all of these image formats render adequately, their attraction diminishes when the image is scaled.
-Zoom right in to an image in one of these formats and the 'blocky' or 'pixelated' nature of the image's dot composition soon becomes apparent.
-The solution to this, is to use a Vector-based image format.
+Simply put, they are created (or composed) graphically of a fixed series of dots.
+While all of these image formats render adequately, their attraction diminishes when the image is scaled.
+Zoom into an image in one of these formats and the 'blocky' or 'pixelated' nature of the image's dot composition soon becomes apparent.
+The solution to this is to use a Vector-based image format.
 Vector images are composed of graphical shapes rather than dots, which are preserved upon scaling.

 The Schematic Editor supports vector-based graphics in the form of WMF (Windows Meta File) and SVG (Scalable Vector Graphics) formats.